Click on the below link to view the full list of categories for the 2017 Awards.

 The call for entry launches in September 2016, with final submissions due by midnight 25 November 2016.
 See step-by-step process below.

 The Awards have been categorised into four distinct categories.
 Complete an entry form for all categories that you wish to enter via the links on the left.

-Upon submission of your entry form(s) you will receive a booking confirmation email along with a 'Written Support Template'.
-Please complete the template with the requested campaign details on or before midnight on Friday 27 November.
+Upon submission of your entry form(s), you will receive a booking confirmation email along with a 'Written Support Template'.
+Please complete the template with the requested details on or before midnight on 25 November.

 Step Four - Optional

-If you feel a video would help to explain your entry to the judges, you may submit a video to support your entry.
+If you feel a video would help to explain your entry to the judges, you may submit a video to support your entry (max 60 seconds).
 You will not be marked down if you do not provide a video.

-All entries must be received and completed by midnight on Friday 27 November.
+Step one of the entry process must be received and completed by midnight on Friday 25 November 2016.

 Click here for detailed judging criteria.

 Entry fees listed below are exclusive of VAT.

 Advertising Category £160 Marketing Category £160 Digital Category £160 Campaign Category £210 Travel Brand of the Year £270